feklee/MultiTrans/README.md

 Introduction
 ============

-*MultiTrans* is a multi channel transceiver, for AVR based Arduinos.
+*MultiTrans* is a multi channel transceiver, for AVR based Arduinos connected by wire or via IR.

 Features